I went into my 5 day Kangaroo Island road trip last week armed with a stack of brochures I picked up somewhere between Adelaide Airport and Penneshaw.

 Kangaroo Island is an incredible little spot in Australia.
 It’s a place where pristine landscapes and native wildlife abound, though tourists not so much.

-If you should ever find yourself on Australia’s third largest island, here are 20 things you must do here:
+If you should ever find yourself on Australia’s third largest island, here’s what to do in Kangaroo Island, Australia.

 Eat All The Seafood